syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 The below example depicts the appointment fields accepting the string type mapper fields.

-Create a new Class to define the data to be passed to the Scheduler as mentioned below,
+Create a new Class **ScheduleData** to define the appointment related data to be passed to the Scheduler as mentioned below,

 {% highlight c# %}